-QSPI to eMMC boot for Production SOM¶
+QSPI to eMMC Boot for Production SOM¶

 Introduction¶

-The production SOM has an eMMC device populated, whereas the Starter Kit SOMs do not.
-Therefore, instead of Starter Kit’s QSPI->SD two stage boot process, developer can do a QSPI -> eMMC two stage process on the production SOM.
+The production SOM has an eMMC device populated, whereas the Starter Kit SOMs does not.
+Therefore, instead of the Starter Kit’s QSPI-> SD two stage boot process, you can do a QSPI -> eMMC two stage process on the production SOM.
 This page gives an example of how to boot from QSPI -> eMMC for a K26 production SOM that is mounted on a KV260 or KR260 carrier card.
-However, it will also apply for a K24 production SOM (I grade or C grade) on a KD240 carrier card.
-Note that removal of the SOM from an AMD produced Starter Kit voids its warranty.
-This workflow is only intended to provide an example for customers creating their own carrier card design and wanting to make use of a similar two-stage boot methodology.
+However, it also applies to a K24 production SOM (I grade or C grade) on a KD240 carrier card.

 This tutorial is targeted for 2022.2 releases and tool chains.

-Have finished Getting Started with Kria SOM KV260 or KR260or KD240
+Completed Getting Started with Kria SOM KV260, KR260, or KD240

-PetaLinux installed on host computer (optional)
+(Optional) PetaLinux installed on the host computer.

 Steps¶